Take Out Your Calculators: Estimating the Real Difficulty of Question Items with LLM Student Simulations: Experiment

 Before applying IRT to extract difficulty parameters, we must validate that our simulated responses reflect real student behavior, otherwise even the most sophisticated psychometric analysis would yield meaningless results.
 For each math question, we compute an accuracy, representing the percentage of students in a simulation that got the question right, which we compare to real-world accuracy rates from NAEP student testing meta-data.

 We compute correlation between simulated and real-world accuracy rates using Pearson (linear relationship) and Spearman (rank ordering).
 To validate IRT-estimated difficulties, we use regression to predict difficulty class, evaluating with AUC to measure how well difficulties discriminate between easy and hard items.
 We do this as we do not have direct numerical ground truth difficulty estimates to directly compare our estimated difficulty against.
+We use Pearson and Spearman correlations rather than error-based metrics such as MSE because we have the aggregate student accuracy rates.
+This makes correlation with accuracy rates the appropriate primary metric, as it measures the degree to which our simulations preserve the relative ordering of item difficulty.